Alazar42/Alazar42/README.md

 - 💞️ I’m looking to collaborate on any projects.
 - 📫 How to reach me alazartesfaye42@gmail.com, mickyastesfaye248@gmail.com
 - 😄 Pronouns: strictly  Him.
-- ⚡ Fun fact: I have seen Rick and Morty all shows, so nothing matters, and peace among the worlds✌️.
+- 💞️ Nothing matters, and peace among the worlds✌️.

 <!---
 Alazar42/Alazar42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.